Pylons/pyramid_openapi3/README.md

 ## Peace of Mind

-The reason this package exists is to give you peace of mind when providing a RESTful API with your Pyramid app.
+The reason this package exists is to give you peace of mind when providing a RESTful API.
 Instead of chasing down preventable bugs and saying sorry to consumers, you can focus on more important things in life.

 - Your **API documentation is never out-of-date**, since it is generated out of the API document that you write.
 - The documentation comes with **_try-it-out_ examples** for every endpoint in your API.
 You don't have to provide (and maintain) `curl` commands to showcase how your API works.
 Users can try it themselves, right in their browsers.